Alena Walentin is an Altus Artist, a former Vice-Chair of the British Flute Society and an Associate of the Royal Academy of Music.

 Alena's one of real passions is teaching.
 Being an enthusiastic teacher and workshop leader, being keen on sharing her knowledge and experience with younger generation, since she young age, she has already, by age of 30, managed to established herself as a thought after teacher.

-Currently, Alena teaches at the Guildhall School of Music and Drama, Royal Birmingham Conservatoire, London, City University and Junior Royal Academy of Music in London.
+Currently, Alena teaches at the Royal Conservatoire The Hague (Netherlands), Guildhall School of Music and Drama and Royal Birmingham Conservatoire and has taught for several years at the London City University and Junior Royal Academy of Music in London.

 In summer 2014 Mrs Walentin was invited to be a coach at the International Music Festival in Switzerland “Verbier Festival” Chamber Week, in 2015 she was the flute teacher at the Ponte Cultura music course in Corsica, France and gave masterclasses at ESMAE (Conservatoire of Music and Theatre) in Porto (Portugal) followed by series of solo concerts.
 She has also been teaching assistant at the William Bennett International Flute Summer School and taught at the Dartington Summer School & Festival in 2017 and 2018, alongside her colleagues from Atéa Quintet, giving instrumental masterclasses and chamber music sessions as well as recital.